sahil07codac/loan-status-prediction-by-using-machine-learning/README.md

 # loan-status-prediction-by-using-machine-learning
-INTRODUCTION
+#INTRODUCTION

-Aim: To determine the loan approval system using machine learning algorithms.
+#Aim : To determine the loan approval system using machine learning algorithms.

-Synopsis:
+#Synopsis:
 Loan approval is a very important process for banking organizations.
 The systems approved or reject the loan applications.
 Recovery of loans is a major contributing parameter in the financial statements of a bank.
 It is very difficult to predict the possibility